WHYAMERICASUCKS.COM

 BLM's January 2025 program update said 68,097 wild horses and burros were already in off-range corrals, pastures, and public pastures.
 The agency was still talking about additional off-range pasture and corral solicitations at the same time.

-That matters because the holding system is not a marginal overflow valve.
+The holding system is not a marginal overflow valve.
 It is a permanent parallel infrastructure that grows as removals continue.

 Federal award records show who some of the recent recipients are

 USAspending shows BLM awarded Grand Eagle Summit LLC a $2.2776 million 2025 bridge contract for off-range pasture services.
 The same federal award system shows a $2.29658 million 2025-2026 task order to Vestring Ranch and a $1.802096 million 2025-2026 task order to Tadpole Cattle Co.
-Inc. for off-range pasture work.
+Inc. For off-range pasture work.

-That matters because 'holding costs' can sound abstract until you follow the awards.
+'Holding costs' can sound abstract until you follow the awards.
 These are real federal payments to private operators whose business role exists because removed horses have to be housed, fed, and managed somewhere.

-This is why the roundup fight is also a contract story
+The roundup fight is also a contract story

 More Stories